munsifali11/munsifali11.github.io/README.md

 ### About Me
 Hello there!
-I'm a passionate machine learning researcher, currently working on my Ph.D. at King Abdullah University of Science and Technology (KAUST).
-I've been lucky enough to study at some great places - I earned my Master's degree in Computer Science from the University of Tartu and my Bachelor's degree in Communication and Information Engineering from Zewail City of Science and Technology.
-I'm really into Multimodal Deep Learning, Affective Image Captioning, and Multicultural Modeling, and I've had the chance to share my work at some good conferences and journals.
-Beyond the research, I like to swim and hoop.
+I'm a passionate machine learning researcher, currently working on